 The first thing born from their uncommon mutual fascination was a (now discontinued) series of bizarre daily weather forecast videos starring the director himself, which still baffle Lynch’s fans.
-But it was not their only joint collaboration – David Lynch and Marek Żebrowski understood each other on artistic grounds as well and worked together on later film and music projects.
+But this was not their only joint collaboration – Lynch and Żebrowski understood each other on artistic grounds as well and worked together on later film and music projects.

 The fight for a cultural centre in Łódź

 After several visits to Camerimage, Lynch decided that Łódź was indeed his special sweetheart and wanted to finally put a ring on it.
-He did not move there, but in 2005 the director announced plans to build a cultural centre / film studio with Marek Żydowicz (with whom he established the Poland-based World Art Foundation in 2006) and Polish entrepreneur Andrzej Walczak.
+He did not move there, but in 2005, the director announced plans to build a cultural centre and film studio with Marek Żydowicz (with whom he established the Poland-based World Art Foundation in 2006) and the Polish entrepreneur Andrzej Walczak.
 He disclosed his plans in a Newsweek interview:

 We want to create a fantastic place.
 The old EC1 power plant will become a space for sculpture, theatre, all kinds of music, cinema, dance, photography, painting and even metallurgic work.
 Artists will inspire each other, exchange ideas and experience.
 We will show their art in gallery halls and sell it.
 It will allow them to earn money and the studio to sustain itself.
 We will try to find a sweet spot in-between unfettered creativity and the market.

 Lynch and Żydowicz convinced the city to donate a 100-year-old power plant and to help fund the project.
-World-renowned architect Frank Gehry, acquainted with Lynch, was supposed to design the centre, which raised hopes for a so-called ‘Bilbao effect’ in Łódź.
+The world-renowned architect Frank Gehry, acquainted with Lynch, was supposed to design the centre, which raised hopes for a so-called ‘Bilbao effect’ in Łódź.

 Aside from big names such as Laura Dern, Jeremy Irons and Harry Dean Stanton, the film starred mostly Polish actors, such as Karolina Gruszka as the Lost Girl and Krzysztof Majchrzak as the Phantom.
 In an interview for the Polish press, Lynch praised them:

 However, it is worth noting the many Polish motifs Lynch introduced in the film: aside from the Polish language being all over the place, there is also talk of an old Polish Gypsy folk tale and of an old unrealised Polish film, which was cancelled due to a murder on set.
 Also, a Polish circus appears in the film, which is actually a real circus – Poland’s oldest and most famous Cyrk Zalewski.
-It seems as though Inland Empire is – among other things – a collection of curiosities Lynch found fascinating in Poland during his many visits.
+It seems as though Inland Empire is – amongst other things – a collection of curiosities which Lynch found fascinating in Poland during his many visits to the country.